payne-2k3/payne-2k3.github.io/README.md

 - ![monkeyfootball](https://github.com/user-attachments/assets/cdda0ecb-cb49-4a89-b348-6600fbfe736c)
 ## 28/01/25
 - Blog is created on *github.io* following advice from our project supervisor, Ellen Rushe.
+Admittedly, there were a few things to take care of initially (*mainly in learning in how to deploy the blog*).
+It seems pretty nifty that this is doable on standard github!